Pipeline-To-Better-Placemaking/Pipeline-To-Better-Placemaking/README.md

 ## Introduction
 ### !!!
 WARNING !!!
   The dependencies on this project are shaky at best, proceed with caution.
 ### Directory Logic
-The mobile directory inside screens seems to be based on the user flow inside the applications: the left tab option is Collaborate, the middle is Home, and the right is User Settings.
+  The mobile directory inside the ```screens``` folder seems to be based on the user flow inside the applications: the left tab option is **_Collaborate_**, the middle is **_Home_**, and the right is **_User Settings_**.
 From there each tab is broken down to its sub components.
 ### Connecting to local backend server
   The mobile application connects to the heroku api, to connect to a local database you must update your local ip addres in the env file.
 You must also run   a local instance of the desktop version on the **same** wifi.
 After that search and replace all instances of **_HEROKU_SERVER_** with **_LOCAL_SERVER_**.
 Ensure the desktop version of the project is running on the same ip:port as your env file.

 ## Expo Guide
 ### Installing Expo